AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer: Tasks

 \subsection{Dynamic table-top pushing of a bottle}

-In this task the robot needs to dynamically push a bottle to a particular target location on the table (Fig.~\ref{fig:sim-real-envs}).
+The robot needs to dynamically push a bottle to a particular target location on the table (Fig.~\ref{fig:sim-real-envs}).
 Since the target can be outside the workspace of the robot, the robot must push objects with high velocity --- causing them to slide after a short period of contact.
-The task policy is trained to map the desired target location to two values: (1) planar pushing angle and (2) robot end-effector speed (see Appendix \ref{app:task-policy} for visualization).
+The task policy is parameterized with a neural network that maps the desired target location to action including (1) planar pushing angle and (2) robot end-effector speed (see Appendix \ref{app:task-policy} for visualization) and the predicted reward.
+The network then acts as a state-value (Q) function and is trained off-policy while simulated trajectories are saved in a replay buffer.
 The task cost (reward) is defined as the distance between the target location and the final location of the bottle.
 The trajectory observation is either (1) the final 2D position of the bottle only, or (2) evenly spaced points along the 2D trajectory --- we consider both representations in the experiments.

 \textbf{Simulation setup.} We employ the Drake physics simulator \cite{drake} for its accurate contact mechanics.
 In this simulated environment, a small patch of the table is simulated with different physics properties, simulating a wet or sticky area on the work surface.
 Parameter settings for this task are shown in Table~\ref{tab:bottle-parameters}.
 The hydroelastic modulus is a parameter of the hydroelastic contact model \cite{masterjohn2021discrete} implemented in Drake --- it roughly simulates how ``soft'' the contact is between the objects, with lower values being softer.